 Some ponchos are designed for single-use only.
 While they can be convenient to stick at the back of your pack, they are often of a lesser-quality which doesn’t always live up to the rigors of an easy day hike, never mind backpacking.

-Single-use items are also bad for the environment, which is likely to be important to you if you enjoy spending time outdoors.
+A single-use disposable rain poncho is also bad for the environment, which is likely to be important to you if you enjoy spending time outdoors.

 Even if you are looking for the most basic hiking poncho, a few added extras can make all the difference.